lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 > If both the secret share `ss_i` and the ciphertext `ct_i` are constant length, then k_i MAY be constructed concatenating the two values.
 > If `ss_i` or `ct_i` are not guaranteed to have constant length, it is REQUIRED to append the rlen encoded length when concatenating, prior to inclusion in the overall construction.

-The component KEMs used in this specification are RSA-KEM {{I-D.ietf-lamps-rfc5990bis}}, ECDH KEM {{I-D.ounsworth-lamps-cms-dhkem}} and ML-KEM {{FIPS.203-ipd}} all of which meet the criteria of having constant-length shared secrets and ciphertexts and therefore we justify using the simpler construction that omits the length tag.
+The component KEMs used in this specification are RSA-KEM {{I-D.ietf-lamps-rfc5990bis}}, ECDH, X25519, X448, and ML-KEM {{FIPS.203-ipd}} all of which meet the criteria of having constant-length shared secrets and ciphertexts and therefore we justify using the simpler construction that omits the length tag.

+### Ciphertext collision resistance {#sec-cons-ct-collision}

+The notion of a ciphertext cellision resistant KEM is defined in [X-Wing] being the property that it is computationally difficult to find two different ciphertexts that will decapsulate to the same shared secret under the same public key.
+In [X-Wing] it is proven that ML-KEM has this property and therefore the ML-KEM ciphertext can safely be omitted from the KEM combiner.
+Similarly, RSA-KEM {{I-D.ietf-lamps-rfc5990bis}} is a bijective map between the shared secret `Z` and the ciphertext `C` and so is naturally immune to ciphertext collision.
+This leaves only ECDH, X25519 and X448 which are not ciphertext collision resistant and for which the ciphertexts need to be included in the derivation of the shared secret.

 <!-- End of Security Considerations section -->